-While John's undergraduate research at Stevenson has led him to assist our local Chesapeake Bay, Stevenson has also taken John to Costa Rica, Oahu, Maui, and Hawaii for animal and ecological research.
+While John's undergraduate research at Stevenson led him to assist our local Chesapeake Bay, his education has also taken John to Costa Rica as well as Oahu and Maui, Hawaii for animal and ecological research.

 “I love talking about animals and the environment.
 I also love science in general and I dream of becoming a zoologist.”
-Fulfilling his dreams is one of the reasons why John L. Prettyman IV, biology major, chose Stevenson.
+Fulfilling his dreams is one of the reasons why alumnus John L. Prettyman IV (Biology ’18), chose Stevenson.

-In addition to serving as a member of the Male Initiative for Leadership and Excellence, the Environmental Club, the Wilderness and Ecology Club, and the Rugby Club, academically, John has been focused on undergraduate research.
-In particular, one project is his ongoing research of the oysters of the Chesapeake, where he has been helping to rebuild the reefs and study the health of the oysters.
-Other research projects include surveying and identifying crayfish and map their locations; conducting research on plants and animals in Costa Rica and Hawaii; and, in January 2018, researching humpback whales and ocean mammals at the Ocean Mammals Institute in Maui, Hawaii.
+In addition to serving as a member of the Male Initiative for Leadership and Excellence, the Environmental Club, the Wilderness and Ecology Club, and the Rugby Club, academically, John focused on undergraduate research.
+In particular, one project was his ongoing research of the oysters of the Chesapeake, where he helped rebuild the reefs and study the health of the oysters.
+Other research projects include surveying and identifying crayfish and mapping their locations; conducting research on plants and animals in Costa Rica and Hawaii; and, in January 2018, researching humpback whales and ocean mammals at the Ocean Mammals Institute in Maui, Hawaii.

-He also has taken advantage of Stevenson’s study broad opportunities to conduct research in his areas of interest.
-In Costa Rica, Oahu, Maui, and Hawaii.
-While there, he focused on the ecological aspects of the plants and animal life found in those regions.
+He also took advantage of Stevenson’s study abroad opportunities to conduct research in his areas of interest.
+In Costa Rica, Oahu, Maui, and Hawaii, he focused on the ecological aspects of the plants and animal life found in those regions.
 “The favorite part of my major has been traveling and working with animals of all kinds.
 Plus we get to be outside most of the time.”